Free Firearm (Gun) Bill of Sale Form | PDF | Word

 Is a Firearm Bill of Sale Required by Law?

-Although it may not be legally enforced by most states, it is definitely considered a valuable measure to take.
-When selling or buying a gun in a private sale, you are going to want proof of the transfer.
-The bill of sale is the perfect document to have on file as it indicates who took part in the transaction, how much the item was sold for (or what it was traded for), and the date in which the exchange transpired.
+Although most states may not legally enforce it, it is considered a valuable measure.
+You will want proof of the transfer when selling or buying a gun in a private sale.
+The bill of sale is the perfect document to have on file as it indicates who took part in the transaction, how much the item was sold for (or what it was traded for), and the date on which the exchange transpired.
 This specific information could be of use in the event you ever have to demonstrate that you are the rightful owner or that you are no longer liable for the property.
-Keep in mind, some states demand additional actions in order to sell or trade a firearm in a private sale.
-These actions may include; performing a criminal background check, obtaining a license to purchase/own, and/or transferring the firearm through an FFL dealer.
+Remember that some states demand additional actions to sell or trade a firearm in a private sale.
+These actions may include performing a criminal background check, obtaining a license to purchase/own, and/or transferring the firearm through an FFL dealer.

 How to Sell a Firearm / Gun Privately

 Why not just sell your gun to an arms dealer?
-Well, when selling your firearm to a dealer, they will typically try to low ball you in order to make a profit on selling your used gun.
+Well, when selling your firearm to a dealer, they will typically try to lowball you to make a profit on selling your used gun.
 The advantage of a private sale is that you could get top dollar for what the gun is worth.
-Whether you are looking to sell your gun because it is collecting dust in storage, or you need some fast cash, we are going to go over the guidelines of selling your firearm in a safe and effective method.
-It may seem like a daunting task considering all the legal implications that go along with selling a firearm, but as long as you follow the federal and state laws, you will protect yourself from any legal backlash.
+Whether you are looking to sell your gun because it is collecting dust in storage or you need some fast cash, we will go over the guidelines for selling your firearm safely and effectively.
+It may seem daunting considering all the legal implications that go along with selling a firearm, but as long as you follow the federal and state laws, you will protect yourself from any legal backlash.

 Step 1 – Research your Local Gun Laws

-Whenever participating in the private sale of a firearm, it is imperative that you execute due diligence and educate yourself on the rules and regulations of the state in which the sale is taking place.
-Different states have different laws concerning private sales and it is up to you to research the requirements needed to complete a legitimate sale.
-Visit nraila.org to search the laws specific to your state.
-Here, you will find all the information you need to know about permits, background checks, registration, etc.
+Whenever participating in the private sale of a firearm, you must execute due diligence and educate yourself on the rules and regulations of the state in which the sale is taking place.
+Different states have different laws concerning private sales, and it is up to you to research the requirements needed to make a legitimate sale.
+Visit nraila.org to search for the laws specific to your state.
+Here, you will find all the information you need about permits, background checks, registration, etc.

 Step 2 – Prepare your Gun for Sale

-Now that you have made up your mind that you would like to sell your firearm, it is important that you prep it for the marketplace.
-Start by making sure the gun is emptied of all ammunition (unload the magazine and clear the chamber).
-Next, disassemble the gun for an in-depth cleaning (the cleaning process will differ from gun-to-gun).
-Lastly, you are going to want to lubricate all the necessary working parts with oil to make sure the gun is well-greased for firing.
+Now that you have decided to sell your firearm, you must prepare it for the marketplace.
+Start by ensuring the gun is emptied of all ammunition (unload the magazine and clear the chamber).
+Next, disassemble the gun for an in-depth cleaning (the cleaning process will differ from gun to gun).
+Lastly, you will want to lubricate all the necessary working parts with oil to ensure the gun is well-greased for firing.

 Step 3 – What is the Firearm Worth?

-When selling a firearm, the first thing you are going to have to determine will be the asking price.
-To do so, you are going to have to examine the current marketplace, comparing and contrasting similar firearms.
+When selling a firearm, the first thing you must determine is the asking price.
+To do so, you must examine the current marketplace, comparing and contrasting similar firearms.
 Some elements that determine the value of a gun are:

 • Manufacturer and Model